Ovid/zen-of-test-suites/README.md

-If you want to roll your own version of this, I've also released [TAP::Stream](http://search.cpan.org/dist/TAP-Stream/), a module that allows you to take streams (the text, actually) of TAP from multiple sources and combine them into a single stream.
+If you want to roll your own version of this, I've also released [TAP::Stream](http://search.cpan.org/dist/TAP-Stream/), a module that allows you to take streams (the text, actually) of TAP from multiple sources and combine them into a single TAP document.

 #### Devel::CoverX::Covered